mmistakes/minimal-mistakes/docs/_pages/contribute.md

 ## Things to Know

+### Workflow

+1. fork the repo, unless you have access to main repo
+2. clone the repo
+3. make a change
+4. create a local branch
+5. commit your change
+6. push your commit to the remote
+7. create a pull request for your branch
+8. change the base repo to "netfoundry/mop-api-docs"
+9. submit your pull request
+10. monitor for build failures

+We'll be able to simplify this somewhat by removing the need to change the base repo when the fork link is broken.
+For now, it seems there's no way to configure the default base repo.

 ### Content &amp; Theme
 * Local changes to files in `/docs` will be picked up immediately by Jekyll, except `/docs/_config.yml` which requires restarting the preview container.
 * Optionally, before running the container, export your [GitHub API token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) as `JEKYLL_GITHUB_TOKEN` and it will be made available to Jekyll for querying metadata from the GitHub API.